Industry-Wide Business Valuation FAQ & Glossary

 Control Adjustment — A valuation adjustment to financial statements to reflect the effect of a controlling interest in a business.
 An example would be an adjustment to owners’ compensation that is in excess of market compensation.

-Cost Approach — a general way of determining a value indication of an individual asset by quantifying the amount of money required to replace the future service capability of that asset.
+Cost Approach — a general way of determining a value indication of an individual asset.
+By measuring the amount of money required to replace the future service capability of that asset.

-Cost of Capital — the expected rate of return that the market requires in order to attract funds to a particular investment.
+Cost of Capital — the expected rate of return that the market.
+And requires in order to attract funds to a particular investment.

 Debt-free — we discourage the use of this term.
 See Invested Capital.

-Discount for Lack of Control — an amount or percentage deducted from the pro rata share of value of 100% of an equity interest in a business to reflect the absence of some or all of the powers of control.
+Discount for Lack of Control — an amount or percentage deducted from the pro rata share of value.
+A 100% in equity interest in a business reflects the absence of either some or all of the powers to control.

-Discount for Lack of Marketability — an amount or percentage deducted from the value of an ownership interest to reflect the relative absence of marketability.
+Discount for Lack of Marketability — an amount or percentage deducted from the value of an ownership interest.
+Reflect the relative absence of marketability.

 Discount Rate — a rate of return used to convert a future monetary sum into present value.

-Discounted Cash Flow Method — a method within the income approach whereby the present value of future expected net cash flows is calculated using a discount rate.
+Discounted Cash Flow Method — a method within the income approach whereby uses a discount rate.
+It calculates the present value of future expected net cash flows.

-Discounted Future Earnings Method — a method within the income approach whereby the present value of future expected economic benefits is calculated using a discount rate.
+Discounted Future Earnings Method — a method within the income approach whereby uses a discount rate.
+And calculates the present value of future expected economic benefits.

-Economic Benefits — inflows such as revenues, net income, net cash flows, etc.
+Economic Benefits — inflows such as revenues, net income, and net cash flows, etc.

 Economic Life — the period of time over which property may generate economic benefits.